Webictbyleo/iamgickpro/API_DOCUMENTATION.md

   description?: string;

   /**
    * Updated organizational tags for the media.
 If provided, replaces the current tag set.
-Each tag mu...
-   * @validation Valid
+Can be eith...
    */
-  tags?: Tag[] | null;
+  tags?: Tag[] | string[] | null;

   /**
    * Updated technical metadata for the media file.
 If provided, replaces or merges with current metad...